 Without invasive surgery, you have very few treatment options to relieve pain in your hip.
 Corticosteroid injections can relieve pain temporarily, but can eventually worsen degenerative changes to the hip.
-Other injections, such as hyaluronic acid injections and other biological substances have been tried, such as platelet rich plasma.
+Other injections, such as hyaluronic acid, prolotherapy and amniotic tissue products have been tried with minimal results.
 While they do not worsen the condition of the hip, they don’t halt the progress of the disease either, and their effect is also temporary.
 Most patients, therefore, eventually turn to surgery, either hip replacement surgery, or hip resurfacing.
-Both these procedures are extremely traumatic, and require long-term post surgical rehabilitation.
+Both these procedures may be traumatic for some people and require long-term post surgical rehabilitation.
 They have also been associated with serious adverse events such as infections and venous thromboembolism.

 Stem cells, on the other hand, have been established as effective in aiding the process of regeneration.
 These cells not only halt the disease progress, but also reverse it by repairing damaged tissue and restoring normal joint anatomy.
 Many medical centers are recognizing the value of stem cell therapy as a viable alternative to surgery.
 This procedure is office based, and does not require lengthy workup and admissions.
 The actual procedure can be done in a single day, and does not require a recovery period – you can get back to an active lifestyle almost at once!